 Ever fudged up at work before?
 I have.
 Almost everyone I know has.
 I'll bet you have too.

-Prison would be ridiculously over the top and only goes to show what my favourite buttplug whinging scousers have turned this whole debate into.
+Prison would be ridiculously over the top and only goes to show what perfection whinging scousers have turned this whole debate into.

 Nobody is saying they deliberately led and forced people in to kill them but that is why we have manslaughter.
 A death that is caused without the final intention that couldn't have necessarily been foreseen.